qulle/oltb/README.md

 ## Key Features
 - Draggable layers
-- Create map- and feature layers on the fly
+- Create Map- and Feature layers on the fly
 - Stores state in local storage
 - Draw objects including intersections
 - Measure both length and areas
 - Merge drawings and measurements with different shape operations
 - Generate markers
 - Generate wind barbs
-- Save locations as bookmarks
+- Save locations as Bookmarks
 - Export PNG of canvas and additional HTML objects
 - Compare maps side by side
-- Dark mode
+- Light and Dark mode
+- Vertical and Horizontal mode
 - Built in debugging help
 - Parameters for customizability
 - Callback functions for integrations